simonw/llm/docs/templates.md

 ```
 This will open a system default editor.

-You can also create a file called `summary.yaml` in the folder shown by runnnig `llm templates path`, for example:
+You can also create a file called `summary.yaml` in the folder shown by running `llm templates path`, for example:
 ```bash
 $ llm templates path
 /Users/simon/Library/Application Support/io.datasette.llm/templates